OVER-CODER/Stash/README.md

 ![Architecture](diag.svg)

-We achieve this behaviour by compiling the python app to an exe using pyinstaller then loading it as a sidecar with Tuari.
+We achieve this behaviour by compiling the python app to an exe using pyinstaller then loading it as a sidecar with Tauri and executing it from the rust backend.

 > Python is efficient?
 More like we only know python 🤷‍♂️